usrusr/configgy/README.md

 daemon.
 The idea is that it should be simple and straightforward, allowing you to plug it in and get started quickly.

+## About this fork:

+- primarily forked to implement exception chaining in ConfigParser (there's not much to consider about this)
+- also changed: escaping scala-y unicode escape sequences in paths and config files (this is probably a matter of taste)

 ## Why?